Skip to content

 Working Groups that offer space and resources for members from different institutions to share ideas and develop new frameworks and research agendas for PIT

-The Annual Convening, where members share best practices, seed collaborations, gather inspiration and build community
+The Annual Summit, where members share best practices, seed collaborations, gather inspiration and build community

 Hybrid and In-Person Events to grow awareness of PIT, engage new and existing stakeholders and practice public communication skills